bsmth/content/files/en-us/learn/css/css_layout/flexbox_skills/index.md

 ![Flex items laid out as a row with space between them.](flex-task1.png)

-Try updating the code below to recreate the finished example:
+Try changing the CSS example below to recreate the styles:

 ```html live-sample___flexbox1
 <nav>